Process window index: PWI in electronics manufacturing

 To avoid thermal shock affecting production, the steepest slope in the thermal profile is determined and leveled.
 Manufacturers use custom-built software to accurately determine and decrease the steepness of the slope.
 In addition, the software also automatically recalibrates the PWI values for the peak, slope, reflow, and soak processes.
 By setting PWI values, engineers can ensure that the reflow soldering work does not overheat or cool too quickly.

 Formula

-The Process Window Index is calculated as the worst case (i.e. highest number) in the set of thermal profile data.
+The PWI is calculated as the worst case (i.e. highest number) in the set of thermal profile data.
 For each profile statistic the percentage used of the respective process window is calculated, and the worst case (i.e. highest percentage) is the PWI.

 For example, a thermal profile with three thermocouples, with four profile statistics logged for each thermocouple, would have a set of twelve statistics for that thermal profile.
 In this case, the PWI would be the highest value among the twelve percentages of the respective process windows.

 The formula to calculate PWI is: